 ps aux | grep apt

-This command will show all the active process and those using apt.
-Now find the process those showing the apt in red colour as shown in the above screenshot.
+This command will show all the active processes and those using apt.
+Now find the process those showing the apt in red color as shown in the above screenshot.
 You will see a process ID (PID) of each process in the first column.
-Just write down all the process IDs of processes using the apt (red in colour) command.
+Just write down all the process IDs of processes using the apt (red in color) command.

 Kill the Process in Ubuntu Terminal

-Step 4: Replace the ProcessID with the ID you noted in the previous step those has locked and uses the apt.
+Step 4: Replace the ProcessID with the ID you noted in the previous step that has locked and uses the apt.

 sudo kill -9 processID OR sudo kill -SIGKILL processID